 Located on a safe and quiet side street, just behind the Hawaiian Marketplace, a shopping and dining complex on the Strip.
-Big hotel-casinos like the MGM Grand and Planet Hollywood are only about a five-minute walk away.

 The immediate area around the hotel is trafficked mainly by guests of the Polo Towers.
 It only takes a minute to get to Hawaiian Marketplace, which has fast-food and ethnic restaurants, a foot-massage parlor, a cigar shop, stalls selling curios and cheap clothes, and an entertainment center where bands perform throughout the day and night.
 Walk north on the Strip and you'll find ample convenience stores and gift shops.

 Most guests like to explore all the big properties along the Strip.
 In order to do so, you can hop in a cab -- they are easy to find at virtually any time.
 A generally less expensive option is the Deuce, a double-decker bus that runs up and down the Strip 24 hours a day, seven days a week.
 There's also a monorail system, which stops at MGM Grand, Bally's/Paris, Flamingo/Caesars Palace, Harrah's/the LINQ, the Convention Center, Westgate, and the SLS (single-ride tickets and day passes are available).
 If you're traveling along the Strip with at least one other person, a cab is often the least expensive option.

 Virtually every hotel on the Strip is a 10- to 15-minute cab ride from McCarran International Airport.

 The rooms are spread out over three towers and decorated in one of two distinct styles: simple and traditional or ornate and Tuscan-inspired, marked by textured fabrics and stylized metalwork (the hotel calls these rooms "villas").